Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 ?

-What exactly does public healthcare cover under LA — and how much do doctor visits really cost?
+What exactly does public healthcare cover under LA — and how much do doctor visits actually cost?

-One of LA’s main advantages vs DN is access to the public healthcare system (SSN) via INPS contributions.
+One of LA’s main advantages over DN is access to the public healthcare system (SSN) via INPS contributions.

 ServiceCost under LACost under DN